 After you have all your panel pieces installed, rehang your outlet covers and enjoy your beautiful brick backsplash!

 Isn’t it beautiful?
 I think so. 🙂

 I hope this tutorial shows you how easy (and cheap!) it can be to make your kitchen backsplash something unique!

-I’d love to hear if you guys try this project and please don’t hesitate to reach out with questions.
+I’d love to hear if you guys try installing faux brick backsplash in your home and please don’t hesitate to reach out with questions.